SHUs-Lab/BTSD24AN/TPU_exploration/README.md

       * ArrayHeight and ArrayWidth, which are the Systollic array dimensions
       * IfmapSramSzkB and FilterSramSzkB, are the sizes of memory for input feature map and filter
       * OfmapSramSzkB, is the output feature map size
-      * Dataflow, which can be weight/input/output static
+      * Dataflow, which can be weight/input/output stationary
       * Bandwidth, for the memory bandwidth in bytes
       * MemoryBanks, which is the number of memory banks
   2. Run ScaleSim for current TPU architecture instance and keep the total training latency, as fitness for the optimization algorithm.